kavia-common/teljira-326-1935/kavia-docs/TELJIRAMonolith-Dependency-Update.md

 Engine and Compatibility Notes
 - Node Engine:
-  - Root currently specifies "engines": { "node": ">=18.18.0" }.
+  - Root and frontend now specify "engines": { "node": ">=20.0.0" } to align with latest Vite/React Router 7 requirements.
-  - Recent frontend updates (Vite 7, @vitejs/plugin-react 5, react-router-dom 7) indicate Node >= 20 requirement in their engines fields.
-  - If your environment runs Node 18, npm will warn (EBADENGINE) but may still install.
-Prefer Node >= 20 for local dev if using latest frontend toolchain.
+  - If your environment runs Node 18, you may encounter EBADENGINE and build/runtime issues; prefer Node >= 20 for development and CI.
-  - If Node 18 must be kept, pin frontend toolchain to Node 18–compatible versions (e.g., Vite 5/6, React 18, React Router 6).
+  - If Node 18 must be kept temporarily, pin frontend toolchain to Node 18–compatible versions (e.g., Vite 5/6, React 18, React Router 6) and re-run install.

 - Express 5:
   - Backend updated to express ^5.x via dependency bump.
 Express 5 changes some middleware/handler semantics (promise support, error handling).